Lithium carbonate, 99%

 GHS Hazard and Precautionary Statements

-Avoid breathing dust/fume/gas/mist/vapours/spray.
+Wear protective gloves/protective clothing/eye protection/face protection.
+Wash thoroughly after handling.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF ON SKIN: Wash with plenty of soap and water.
-Specific treatment (see label).
-Store locked up.
+IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
+If eye irritation persists: Get medical advice/attention.
 Dispose of contents/container in accordance with local/regional/national/international regulations.

 Risk & Safety